-President Obama created a National Commission to extensively investigate the BP Deepwater Horizon Oil Spill disaster to make recommendations.
-On page 212 of the report - “Finally, no authority will succeed without the confidence and support of the citizens of the region.
+Referencing the Mabus Report, also a presidential commission, which addresses the chronic Gulf marine and coastal issues, “Finally, no authority will succeed without the confidence and support of the citizens of the region.
 Leaders of restoration efforts emphasize the importance of gaining the support of those most directly affected by restoration projects.
-Local citizen support is important for several reasons: it can reduce delay of projects due to litigation or other opposition; it contributes to political support for overall goals and funding, in the short and long terms; and it contributes to overall trust in government, which results in support for local projects.
+Local citizen support is important for several reasons: it can reduce delay of projects due to litigation or other opposition; it contributes to political support for overall goals and funding, in the short and long term; and it contributes to overall trust in government, which results in support for local projects.
 Any structure should therefore include a citizens’ advisory council to provide formal advice and a direct line to citizens’ concerns.”